typed-macro/typed-macro/README.md

 #### ➤ Runtime (internal)

-`NamespacedExportable` also need a container to manage itself - the container is called `Runtime`, an internal concept, but vite-plugin-macro exports some public types/functions derived from it.
+`NamespacedExportable` also needs a container to manage itself - the container is called `Runtime`, an internal concept, but vite-plugin-macro exports some public types/functions derived from it.

-The Runtime manages the rendering of types, the loading of virtual modules, the transformation of source files, and so on.
+The Runtime manages the rendering of types, the loading of virtual modules, the transformation of source files, etc.

 In general, a Runtime can be seen as a combination of code transformer and type renderer.